Wayne County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension overturned: If you successfully challenge the DMV's case, your license suspension will be overturned, and your driving privileges will be restored.

-- Restricted/Hardship License Granted: In some cases, even if your license is suspended, you may be eligible for a restricted or hardship license, allowing you to drive under certain conditions.
+- Restricted/hardship license granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances.

 Hardship/Restricted License in North Carolina